Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Continue to build awareness of your emotional landscape and any patterns in how you relate to others that may sabotage your goals, through therapy, coaching, books, podcasts, or other media that support self-exploration

 Remember, cultivating a boundary-setting mindset takes time and practice.
 Be kind to yourself and celebrate your progress along the way.
-With consistency and self-compassion, you'll gradually transform boundary-setting from a challenging task into an empowering and natural part of your life.
+With consistency and self-compassion, you'll gradually transform boundary-setting from a challenging task into a natural part of your life.

 Additional Resources